EU Centres Covid-19 Information

 Please find information on the status of our centres below.

-- ONCAMPUS Amsterdam offers teaching face to face and online.
-University buildings are open, and activities around the campus are taking place with social distancing recommendations in place.
+- ONCAMPUS Amsterdam will be teaching online until 12th February and face to face from 15th February at the earliest.
+University buildings are currently closed.
 For the latest updates please visit www.uva.nl/en

 - ONCAMPUS Lund Sweden is teaching face to face and online.
 University facilities are open with some restrictions in place, for the latest updates please visit www.lunduniversity.lu.se